ibexa/documentation-developer/docs/cookbook/installing-on-mac-os-and-windows.md

 ### Prepare work environment

 To install eZ Platform you need a stack with MySQL and PHP.
-If you want to use an Apache web server, you need to install it as well.
+If you want to use a web server, you need to install it as well: Apache on Windows or Apache/nginx on Mac OS.
+The instructions below assumes you are using Apache.

 ???
 "Windows"